ansible/workshops/exercises/ansible_security/1.1-setup/README.md

   - Don’t type everything manually, use copy & paste from the browser when appropriate.
 But don’t stop to think and understand.

-  - All labs where prepared using **Vim**, but we understand not everybody loves it.
-Feel free to use alternative editors, in the lab environment we provide **Midnight Commander** (just run **mc**, function keys can be reached via Esc-\<n\> or simply clicked with the mouse) or **Nano** (run **nano**).
-Here is a short [editor intro](../0.0-support-docs/editor_intro.md).

 > **Tip**
 >
 > In the lab guide commands you are supposed to run are shown with or without the expected output, whatever makes more sense in the context.

-## Step 1.3 - Challenge Labs

-You will soon discover that many chapters in this lab guide come with a "Challenge Lab" section.
-These labs are meant to give you a small task to solve using what you have learned so far.
-The solution of the task is shown underneath a warning sign.

 ----